NVIDIA DOCA Installation Guide for Linux

 Pings between the source and destination should now be operational.

-This dpu-upgrade procedure enables upgrading DOCA components using standard Linux tools (e.g.,
+This upgrade procedure enables upgrading DOCA components using standard Linux tools (e.g.,

 apt update and